Dirty Heads: Super Moon (2019)

 On August 9, 2019, the band's seventh studio album Super Moon was released.
 It was produced by Dave Cobb.
 Jared "Dirty J" Watson describes as "a 70s sci-fi kung fu Western car chase soundtrack."
 Super Moon was recorded live in Studio A of the RCA building in Nashville, Tennessee, where Johnny Cash and Elvis Presley recorded much of their work.
-With the album release, they toured with 311 on the "219 Unity Tour".
+With the album release, they toured with 311 on the "2019 Unity Tour".

 The Best of Dirty Heads (2021)

-Dirty Heads' first greatest hits album, The Best of Dirty Heads, was released on July 16, 2021.
+Dirty Heads' first greatest hits albums, The Best of Dirty Heads, was released on July 16, 2021.
 It includes new collaborations with Travis Barker of Blink-182, and Aimee Allen of The Interrupters.

 Midnight Control (2022)

 Dirty Heads recorded their eighth studio full-length album, titled, Midnight Control, which was released via Better Noise Music on August 26, 2022.
 It features cover art created by bassist David Foral and 2 singles; "Life's Been Good" (Joe Walsh cover) and "Heavy Water" with Grammy Award-nominated band Common Kings.
 "Heavy Water" is a song about empowerment", Jared Watson shared.
 "Being in the water constantly from a young age, we know the power of the ocean.
 There is nothing more powerful or uncontrollable.
 'Heavy Water' is a metaphor for life because when life throws something at you that's unforeseen and uncontrollable, you will be ready for it and not let it overtake you."

 Jared also spoke about the meaning behind and the making of Midnight Control.
 "The album is the culmination of almost twenty years of musical exploration, creativity, and our love for creating original impactful art and music.
 It's the best album we've ever written, and I think that's due to the fact we have been through so much, done so much, and are comfortable as songwriters, producers, players and human beings."

+Slightly Dirty Tour (2024)

+In July of 2024, Dirty Heads and Slightly Stoopid co-headlined the Slightly Dirty Tour with support from The Elovaters, Common Kings, Passafire and Hirie.
+The highly anticipated tour began in Cleveland and runs through the Summer of 2024.
+Reviews of the tour were universally positive with crowd enthusiasm, a fantastic setlist and the energy of the bands being the driver behind the popular American Reggae bands' success.